Enchoseon/Catppuccin-Mocha-Theme-for-Speedcrunch/README.md

 # Catppuccin Mocha Theme for SpeedCrunch
-A Catpuccin theme for Speedcrunch that totally ignores the Catpuccin style guide.
+A Catppuccin theme for Speedcrunch that totally ignores the Catppuccin style guide.

 ## Installation